huntermcknight/hackthebox-retired/bank/bank-report.md

 ![](screenshots/chris.png)

-Using Chris's email and password, we are able to login.
+Using Chris's email and password, we are able to log in.
 Once inside, we see that we have the ability to submit a file when opening a support ticket.
 However, attempting to submit a webshell script will result in an error claiming we can only submit images.

 ![](screenshots/oops.png)